sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-radarbox.md

 In exchange for your data, RadarBox will give you a Business Plan.
 If this is something of interest, you may wish to feed your data to them.

 The docker image [`ghcr.io/sdr-enthusiasts/docker-radarbox`](https://github.com/sdr-enthusiasts/docker-radarbox) contains `rbfeeder` and all of its required prerequisites and libraries.
-This needs to run in conjunction with `readsb` \(or another Beast provider\).
+This needs to run in conjunction with `ultrafeeder` \(or another Beast provider\).

 ## Getting a Sharing Key